soundwrightpro/FRUITY-NILA/README.md

 * **scale, arp** buttons are exclusive to the Komplete Kontrol and the **ideas** button is exclusive to Machine.
 * **quantize** button goes between off(snap off) and on (snap on) instead of dim and bright when in use. - todo
 * Active window on OLED can't go from **Mixer** to **Playlist**, then **Channel Rack** and vice versa.  - Something is wrong with FL Studio, Image-Line is aware of the problem.
 Awaiting fix
-* if group in **channel rack** is not set to "All", the script will crash - Something is missing with FL Studio, Image-Line is aware of the problem.
+* if the group in **channel rack** is not set to "All", the script will crash - Something is missing with FL Studio, Image-Line is aware of the problem.
 Awaiting fix
-* 4D plugin picker insert odd characters in the search feild on macOS; have to press delete each time an odd character or spacing occurs.
+* 4D plugin picker insert odd characters in the search field on macOS; have to press delete each time an odd character or spacing occurs.
 Image-Line is aware of the problem.
 Awaiting fix

 ##### Installation